Complementary Ramsey numbers and Ramsey graphs: Introduction

-Since \(K_4\) admits a 1-factorization, that is, a partition of the edge-set into matchings, we see $\bar{R}(3,3,3)\geq5$.
-More generally, the existence of $l$ mutually orthogonal Latin squares of order $n$ implies that $\bar{R}(n+1,n+1,\dots,n+1)$ (repeated $l+2$ times) is at least $n^2+1$.
-In this paper, we generalize and strengthen these arguments to establish basic properties of complementary Ramsey numbers.
-The main tools are the concept of graph factorizations and resolvable designs.
-In particular, we point out that the existence of complete set of mutually orthogonal Latin squares can be stated in terms of complementary Ramsey numbers.

-If we could show $\bar{R}(5,5,5)=12$, then this would have contributed to the proof of a conjecture of Einhorn--Schoenberg \cite{Shino}.
-Although this was not the case, the approach uses the same idea as the definition of complementary Ramsey numbers, so we believe it is worthwhile to formulate it as a formal definition.
+Related concepts were considered later.
+Chung and Liu \cite{MR523059} considered more general Ramsey numbers, and the complementary Ramsey number $\bR(m_1,\dots,m_t)$ is denoted by $R_{t-1}^t(K_{m_1},\dots,K_{m_t})$ in their notation.
+Harborth and M\"oller \cite{MR1708843} also considered what they call weakened Ramsey numbers $R_{s,t}(G)$.
+The relationship is

+Xu, Shao, Su, and Li \cite{GC2009} considered multigraph Ramsey numbers, which are also regarded as more general than complementary Ramsey numbers.
+In fact, the complementary Ramsey number $\bR(m_1,\dots,m_t)$ is denoted by $f^{(t-1)}(m_1,\dots,m_t)$ in their notation.

+For some small values of $m_1,m_2,m_3$, the complementary Ramsey numbers $R(m_1,m_2,m_3)$ have been determined.
+We summarize these results in Table~\ref{tab3}.
+Note that we may assume without loss of generality, $m_1\geq m_2\geq m_3$.
+The numbers $R(m,3,3)$, $R(m,4,3)$, and $R(m,5,3)$ have been determined by Theorems~3.3, 3.4, and 3.5, respectively, in \cite{MR523059}.
+Moreover, $\bR(4,4,4)=10$ by \cite[Theorem~3.6]{MR523059}.

+The purpose of this paper is to determine $\bR(m,4,4)$ and $\bR(m,6,3)$ for all positive integers $m$, using the classification of Ramsey $(4,4)$-graphs and Ramsey $(3,6)$-graphs, respectively, available from \cite{McK}.
+Our results are tabulated in Tables~\ref{tab2x} and \ref{tab2y}.
+The computation needed to verify the entries of these tables was done with the help of Magma \cite{Magma}.

 This paper is organized as follows.
 In Sect.~\ref{sec:2}, we give definitions and derive immediate consequences.
-In Sect.~\ref{sec:3}, we derive some inequalities for complementary Ramsey numbers.
-In Sect.~\ref{sec:4}, we point out connections to graph factorizations.
-In Sect.~\ref{sec:5}, we list some consequences obtained from the connections to graph factorizations.
-Finally, in Sect.~\ref{sec:6}, we tabulate complementary Ramsey numbers with small parameters.
+In Sect.~\ref{sec:rst}, we show how to determine the complementary Ramsey number $\bR(m,t,s)$ from the knowledge of Ramsey $(s,t)$-graphs.
+In Sect.~\ref{sec:44}, we determine $\bR(m,4,4)$ and in Sect.~\ref{sec:36}, we determine $\bR(m,6,3)$, for all positive integers $m$.
+We end the article with concluding remarks as Sect.~\ref{sec:c}.